38 of The Catchiest Startup Statistics for 2023

 7. There are around 72,560 startups around the USA.

 In 2022, the United States witnessed the emergence of 5,779 new startups, adding to the consistently rising number of startups in the country.
-Presently, the total count of startups in the US exceeds 72,500.
+The total count of startups in the US exceeds 72,500.

 To provide a comparison, the number of startups established in the US in 2022 surpasses the combined count of startups in Canada and Australia, which hold the 4th and 5th positions, respectively, in terms of the total number of startups.